-The spectre of a commercial insured engaging in a partnership or joint venture poses the potential for “hidden risks” that cannot be fully understand unless there is full and complete disclosure by the insured working in conjunction with its broker.
+The spectre of a commercial insured engaging in a partnership or joint venture poses the potential for “hidden risks” that cannot be fully understood unless there is full and complete disclosure by the insured working in conjunction with its broker.

 If a company or an individual agrees to participate in a joint venture or a partnership, and does not disclose its existence to the liability insurer, the underwriter, in ways he or she will not appreciate, will be assuming a potential legal liability that reflects more than just the “moral hazard” incidental to the insured.
-If an individual or a company enters into a partnership, the insured could be jointly and severally liable for the acts and conduct of a wide variety of partners who pose their own “moral” and “physical” hazards, which are completely unknown to the underwriter.
+If a company or individual enters into a partnership, the insured could be jointly and severally liable for the acts and conduct of a wide variety of partners who pose their own “moral” and “physical” hazards, which are completely unknown to the underwriter.
 The problem is particularly acute for the commercial underwriter since he or she theoretically, would need to separately evaluate the underwriting profile of each participant in order to properly price the premium for a partnership or joint venture activity.
 If the insured does not disclose its involvement in either the joint venture or partnership, then the underwriter is bearing an added liability exposure without the commensurate premium that should go with that risk.

-C. PRACTICAL EXAMPLE: THE “UNFORESEEN” UNDERWRITING RISK INHERENT IN A JOINT VENTURE OR PARTNERSHIP
+C. EXAMPLE: THE “UNFORESEEN” UNDERWRITING RISK

 A simple example will illustrate the extent to which an unknown risk can become an added hazard from an underwriting perspective.
 This example presupposes that a real estate developer is in the business of developing and constructing multi-unit residential buildings.